 Oxford and Cambridge Schools Examination Board

-Guidance on the application procedure for verification of results can be found on the OCR website at Lost Certificates.
+Guidance on the application procedure for verification of results can be found on the OCR webpage for Lost certificates.
 OCR does not hold any information about school examinations held outside the UK.
 International school examinations are administered by Cambridge International Examinations.